-That's where a Mesa property management company team comes in.
+That's where a Mesa property management company team like Red Hawk comes in.
 For a flat fee, experienced and trained personnel do it all for the property owner.

 The asset management group finds a prospective tenant.
 The group does a background check and all the necessary work to assure itself that the tenant has no significant past rental problems, and then makes certain the prospective tenant fully understands the rules.
 These may include a discussion of having pets in the unit, having others move in without permission, and so on.

 The prospective tenant, once approved, will have a number to call in the case of maintenance or emergency problems and the property manager collects the rent and makes certain it is paid on time.
 Unless a person is a die-hard do-it-yourself type person, any landlord will appreciate the freedom from having to deal one on one with tenants, dunning them for rent, listening to their complaints or the complaints of neighbors who insist the wild parties and loud music is driving them crazy.